 Leagues need their faded giants of the past.
 While these once successful clubs from decades past might have been long overtaken by progress and new-monied arrivistes, their emotive names and past achievements ensure they remain enshrined in their nation’s footballing folklore.
 It’s history that’s not easily or quickly created.
-Winners of eleven Belgian national titles in the first half of the last century, the Brussels club Royale Union Saint-Gilloise has such a status in Belgian.
+Winners of eleven Belgian national titles in the first half of the last century, the Brussels club Royale Union Saint-Gilloise has such a status in Belgium.
 That this is a club which has not been competitive since the 1950s doesn’t really matter.
 Venerable institutions like Union Saint-Gilloise don’t have to achieve, they just have to be to maintain that perpetual umbilical link connecting the earliest days of the Belgian game through to the contemporary era.

 The problem for Belgian football is that there are too few clubs like Royale Union Saint-Gilloise left.
 Over the years a willingness to concertina smaller clubs into one another on the assumption that manufacturing something potentially bigger automatically makes it potentially better has left a substantial tear in the fabric of the Belgian game.
 This is a country in which six former national champions with 26 titles between them no longer exist in anything close to their original form.